Tell me about hepatitis C testing.

 It's recommended that those born between the years 1945 - 1965 and those receiving blood transfusions before 1992 should test for hepatitis C. If you live with someone who is infected with hepatitis C or if you have had a sexual encounter with someone who has hepatitis C, you should be tested.
 Consider hepatitis C testing as part of routine STD screening, especially if you have had unprotected sex with someone whose STD status you do not know or are concerned about.

-- had unprotected sex since your last test...
+- If you've had unprotected sex since your last test...

-- Our doctors recommend testing in 2 weeks and then again in 6 weeks for the most accurate results.
+Not all STDs can be detected within the same timeframe.
+Our doctors recommend testing again in 6 weeks to ensure the most accurate results.